Using the Chances of Chemistry 4.0 for a Strong Location

 The new era "Chemistry 4.0" brings the fourth development stage in the 150-year long history of the industry.
 Through digitalisation, circular economy and sustainability the companies will change fundamentally their products, processes and business models.
 Here, linking chemical and pharmaceutical products with services will be the key for additional value creation.
 In chemistry, digitalisation means not only the use of internal and external data to optimise operational processes; it also means the development of new, digital business models.
 Furthermore, the companies are working on future-oriented solutions with impulses for a circular management style – with increasing resource efficiency, inter alia, through material cycles.

 Companies need reliable and innovation-friendly framework conditions so that innovative ideas can fast become marketable products, processes and business models.
-This is because change succeeds best in a political and regulatory environment that encourages new products, services and investments instead of impairing them.
-All too often, industrial policy relies on planned economy measures such as extra conditions or quotas.
+Structual change succeeds best in a regulatory environment that encourages new products, services and investments instead of impairing them.
+But all too often, industrial policy relies on planned economy measures such as extra conditions, quotas or – as suggested by German federal economics minister Altmaier – state participations.
 Many measures have turned out inefficient.
-Openness for technologies is lacking.
-Here, industrial policy action is necessary.
+Moreover, openness for technologies is lacking.
+Industrial policy action is needed overall.

 - Strengthen sustainable development through better framework conditions

 Politicians should give impulses by way of the following: tackle urgent infrastructure investments, support the digitalisation of industry, make further efforts for trade liberalisation and a definition of international rules, and ensure that regulation is efficient and legally sound.
-Furthermore, Germany should face up to the international tax competition.
-The chemical industry offers to contribute its expertise.
+Furthermore, Germany should face up to the international tax competition – while state participations in companies are the wrong way.

 - Make Germany fit for the digital future